1iyiwei/noise/RainbowNoise/src/README.txt

 Code:
 Main/DartThrowing.cpp demonstrates how to use my code.
 It should be very simple.
 I plan to update my paper draft to explain this simple algorithm soon.

+For other stuff, take a look at Scripts/regress.sh (regression code per glorious NVIDIA tradition).

+**** Disclaimer ****
+You are on your own if you use my code.
+I am pretty confident about my code quality, but I cannot guarantee anything.